bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 ## Mixes

-Allow you to:
+Mixes allow you to:
 * Combine the behavior and styles of multiple entities without duplicating code.
-* Apply the same formatting to different HTML elements.
+* Apply identical formatting to different HTML elements.

 ### External geometry and positioning